imarc/handbook/strategy.markdown

 :	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects with production scope of *150–250 hours*

 Tasks
 :	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
 Report findings to client for validation.
-Create [Site Map](#SiteMap).
+Create Site Map and Homepage Narrative.

 Deliverables
-:	Short findings document (1–3 pages) and [Site Map](#SiteMap)
+:	Short findings document (1–3 pages), [Site Map](#SiteMap), [Homepage Narrative](#HomepageNarrative)

 Time Req
-:	22–28 hours
+:	26–32 hours

 For small-scale projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.

 This starts with a 90-minute conference call or meeting with the client stakeholder team (2-5). iMarc and the client team discuss the project goals, their current business environment and growth objectives, review the current site, and benchmark competitor sites and exemplars.

 Next, iMarc creates a short report of findings, and presents those findings to the client for validation.

-Finally, the iMarc team drafts a [Site Map](#SiteMap) and revises it with the client.
+Next, the iMarc team drafts a [Site Map](#SiteMap) and revises it with the client, and creates a [Homepage Narrative](#HomepageNarrative).

 **Topics include:**